sikaeducation/curriculum/courses/401/standards/query-databases/topics/sql-left-joins/README.md

 | --- | --- |
 | Bill Bellamy | true |

 `INNER JOIN` only returns results that have matches.
-If you want every custoer whether or not there's a match, use `LEFT JOIN`:
+If you want every customer whether or not there's a match, use `LEFT JOIN`:

 ```sql
 SELECT customer.name, order.product